Find Relief from Tinnitus in Southwest Florida

 Using our advanced hearing tests, our doctors and professionals will rule out serious causes of tinnitus, like tumors.
 The evaluations will also allow us to discover if the tinnitus is being caused by a treatable medical condition, which could mean we can effectively stop your head noise altogether.
 If the ringing is not caused by a medical condition, but instead by hearing loss, we’ll discover which tinnitus therapy option is best for you.

-Maskers are sound generating devices worn on the ears that are used to “mask” the perceived head noise.
+These sound-generating devices are worn on the ears and used to “mask” the perceived head noise caused by tinnitus.

 Combination Hearing Devices

 These devices combine hearing aids and maskers in one, amplifying sound and masking head noise at the same time.